 Factors To Consider When Choosing A Generator Battery

-Generator batteries are arguably the most critical, but underrated, subsystem in a diesel genset.
+Batteries are arguably the most critical, but underrated, subsystem in a diesel genset.
 Without a battery, or a bank of batteries in the case of parallel gensets, your backup power source may not even turn on, much less provide the electricity you need at critical times.
 Choose the right battery by:

 - Ensuring the battery is suitable for the application.
 Consider ambient air temperatures, generator power demands, and manufacturer recommendations.